typhomnt/Website/content/pbr_intro.md

 <p align="center"> <img src="/Images/PBR_Intro/snelldescartes.png" alt="SnellDescartes" style="width:700px;"/></p>

-However, in practice object surfaces are not completely flat, some are rougher than the others.
-Thus, the microfacet model was introduced which defines a surface by a continuous sequence of flat micro-surfaces that might be oriented differently, simulating the smooth vs rough aspect of surfaces.
-This roughness feature is very important as it controls the amount of light that gets reflected and refracted as well as the direction of outgoing light.
+However, in practice object surfaces are not completely flat, some are rougher than others.
+This is something noticable in real life especially when you look at specular reflection on different objects.
+More preciselly, rough surfaces tend to produce blurred reflections while smooth surfaces behave like mirrors.
+Thus, the microfacet model was introduced and defines a surface by a continuous sequence of flat micro-surfaces that might be oriented differently, simulating the smooth vs rough aspect of macro-surfaces.
+The roughness property is very important as it controls the amount of light that gets reflected and refracted as well as the direction of outgoing light.

 Rough Surface         |  Smooth Surface :-------------------------:|:-------------------------:
 ![](/Images/PBR_Intro/roughsurface.png)  |  ![](/Images/PBR_Intro/smoothsurface.png)

-Having stated all of this principles, our main goal remain the same, compute the color received by the eye for each pixel.
-More specifically, we are interested in the color and intensity of light that either gets directly reflected from the surface to the eye and light that gets refracted and then re-emitted by the object through diffusion considering that all the light that gets absorb is lost.
+Having stated all of this principles, our main goal remain the same as in previous practicals, compute the color received by the eye for each pixel.
+More specifically, we are interested in the color and intensity of light that either gets directly reflected from the surface to the eye and light that gets refracted and then re-emitted by the object through diffusion (considering that all the light that gets absorbed is lost).
 In addition, in this tutorial we will neglect the effect of scattering which gives more realistic results but is more costly to compute.

 <p align="center"> <img src="/Images/PBR_Intro/normalsurface.png" alt="NormalSurf" style="width:700px;"/></p>